This post contains affiliate links.

 And choosing you have the right grip matters, and confirming you have the right size of grip for you, matters most of all.

-Lamkin, one the main golf grip manufacturers, estimates that an incorrectly chosen grip can cost a player 3-4 strokes every round.
+Lamkin, one of the main golf grip manufacturers, estimates that an incorrectly chosen grip can cost a player 3-4 strokes every round.

 Now while we should always be sceptical of golf companies citing stats that relate directly to the product they are selling it surely makes sense that as we don’t all have the same size of hands, or apply exactly the same pressure when gripping the club, different grips may work better for different golfers.